hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

 Terraform Enterprise supports SELinux running in enforcing mode when certain requirements are met.
 These requirements vary depending on the type of Terraform Enterprise installation.

-For _External Services_ and _Demo_ installations:

-- The latest version of the `container-selinux` package must be installed.
+For _External Services_ and _Demo_ installations, you must install the latest version of the `container-selinux` package.

-For _Mounted Disk_ installations:
+For _Mounted Disk_ installations, you must:

-- The latest version of the `container-selinux` package must be installed.
+- Install the latest version of the `container-selinux` package.
-- The mounted disk path and its subdirectories must contain the `container_file_t` type in their SELinux context.
-  - Assuming a mounted disk path of `/opt/tfe`, the mounted disk path and its subdirectories can be updated to use the correct SELinux context with the following commands:
+- Add the `container_file_t` type to the SELinux context for the mounted disk path and its subdirectories.
+The commands below update the mounted disk path `/opt/tfe` and its subdirectories to use the correct SELinux context.

     ```
     semanage fcontext -a -t container_file_t "/opt/tfe(/.*)?"